Network Structure and Naive Sequential Learning: Introduction

-\citet*{acemoglu2011bayesian} and \citet{lobel2015information} characterize network features that lead to correct asymptotic learning for Bayesians who move sequentially.
-We consider instead a version of the problem where the sequential learners suffer from naive inference.
-By providing a thorough understanding of rational learning in sequential settings, this literature provides a valuable benchmark.
-We find that among network structures where Bayesian agents learn asymptotically, there is large variation in the probability of mislearning and thus the extent of welfare loss for naive agents.
+We consider the same environment as the extensive literature on sequential social learning beginning with \citet{banerjee1992simple} and \citet*{bikhchandani1992theory}. \citet*{acemoglu2011bayesian} and \citet{lobel2015information} characterize network features that lead to correct asymptotic learning for Bayesians who move sequentially.
+By providing a thorough understanding of rational learning in sequential settings, this literature provides a valuable benchmark as we study naive learning.
+We find that among network structures where Bayesian agents learn asymptotically, there is large variation in the probability of mislearning for naive agents.

-Several authors look at sequential naive learning on a particular network structure, usually the complete network \citep{eyster2010naive,bohren2016informational,bohren2017bounded}.
-We characterize several ways in which the choice of network structure matters for the distribution of long-run outcomes. \citet{eyster2014extensive} exhibit a general class of social learning rules, which includes naive learning with network observation, where mislearning occurs with positive probability.
-We go beyond this general result by deriving expressions for the exact probabilities of mislearning on different networks, whose associated welfare losses cannot be compared using \citet{eyster2014extensive}'s binary classification.
-This lets us develop richer understanding of how the network matters for the extent of mislearning.
+Several authors look at sequential behavioral learning on a particular network structure, usually the complete network \citep{eyster2010naive,bohren2016informational,bohren2017bounded}.
+We characterize several ways in which the choice of network structure matters for the distribution of long-run outcomes. \citet{eyster2014extensive} exhibit a general class of social-learning rules, which includes the weighted log-linear rule we study for certain values of the weights, where mislearning occurs with positive probability.
+We go beyond this general result by deriving expressions for the exact probabilities of mislearning on different networks, whose associated welfare losses cannot be compared using the binary classification of \citet{eyster2014extensive}.